code4me/4me-sdk-ruby/README.md

 Make sure to validate the success by calling `response.valid?` and to take appropriate action in case the response is not valid.

-### Note Attachments
+### Attachments

-To add attachments to a note is rather tricky when done manually as it involves separate file uploads to Amazon S3 and sending confirmations back to 4me.

-To make it easy, a special `attachments` parameter can be added when using the `post` or `put` method when the `note` field is available.
+Adding attachments and inline images to rich text fields is a two-step process.
+First upload the attachments to 4me, and then refer to the uploaded attachments when creating or updating a 4me record.

+To make this process easy, refer to the files using string filepaths or File references:

 ```
 response = Sdk4me::Client.new.put('requests/416621', {
   status: 'waiting_for_customer',
-  note: 'Please complete the attached forms and reassign the request back to us.',
+  note: 'Please complete the attached forms and assign the request back to us.',
-  attachments: ['/tmp/forms/Inventory.xls', '/tmp/forms/PersonalData.xls']
+  note_attachments: [
+    '/tmp/forms/README.txt',
+    File.open('/tmp/forms/PersonalData.xls', 'rb')
+  ]
 })
 ```

-It is also possible to add inline attachments as follows:
+It is also possible to add inline attachments.
+Refer to attachments by their array index, with the index being zero-based.
+Text can only refer to inline images in its own attachments collection.
+For example:

 ```
 response = Sdk4me::Client.new.put('requests/416621', {
-  note: 'Here is some inspiration for you: [attachment:/tmp/images/puppy.png]'
+  note: 'See [note_attachments: 0] and [note_attachments: 1]',
+  note_attachments: ['/tmp/info.png', '/tmp/help.png']
 })
 ```
-Note that only images are accepted as inline attachments.

-If an attachment upload fails, the errors are logged but the `post` or `put` request will still be sent to 4me without the failed attachments.
-To receive exceptions add `attachments_exception: true` to the data.

 ```
 begin
-  response = Sdk4me::Client.new.put('requests/416621', {
+  data = {
     status: 'waiting_for_customer',
-    note: 'Please complete the attached forms and reassign the request back to us.',
+    note: 'Complete the attached forms and assign the request back to us.',
-    attachments: ['/tmp/forms/Inventory.xls', '/tmp/forms/PersonalData.xls']
-  })
+    note_attachments: [
+      '/tmp/forms/Inventory.xls',
+      '/tmp/forms/data.xls'
+    ]
+  }
+  response = Sdk4me::Client.new.put('requests/416621', data)
   if response.valid?
     puts "Request #{response[:id]} updated and attachments added to the note"
   else